Techgrounds-Cloud-9/cloud-9-katelindt/05_Python/PRG_05_condiitions.md

 ## Key terminology
 - Elif - the elif keyword is pythons way of saying "if the previous conditions were not true, then try this condition".
-- Else
-The else keyword catches anything which isn't caught by the preceding conditions.
+- Else - the else keyword catches anything which isn't caught by the preceding conditions.

 ## Exercise